easiwork/step-battle-discord-bot/RAILWAY_DEPLOYMENT.md

 **3. Webhook not working**
 - Verify `WEBHOOK_SECRET` is set correctly
+- Check `PORT` environment variable is set to 8080
 - Check the webhook URL is updated in Apple Shortcuts
 - Monitor webhook logs in Railway dashboard